-In part 3 we will investigate the meaning of the keywords and try to find out the reasons behind the successful searched keywords.
-Here is where you understand why some of your keywords are not working well and what should you do to make them work for you.
+In part 3, we will review and investigate the meaning of the keywords and try to find out the reasons behind the successful searched keywords.
+By reading this article, you will understand why some of your keywords don’t perform well and what you should do to make them work for you.

-In part 3 we will investigate the meaning of the keywords and try to find out the reasons behind the successful searched keywords.
+In part 3 we will review and investigate the meaning of the keywords and try to find out the reasons behind the successful searched keywords.

-You can either watch the video from Websima DMCC or read this article for the Third part of this season.
+You can either watch the video from Websima DMCC or read through this article to complete the third part.
 (We suggest you watching the video).
 You can check our SEO Learning Center , SEO Services and SEO Pricing in Dubai if you are intrested.

-Here is where you understand why some of your keywords are not working well and what should you do to make them work for you.
+Here is where you will understand why some of your keywords don’t work well and what you should do to make them work for you.

-To understand the intent of the users, we should understand the ”Micro-Moments” .
-Micro-Moments are the new subject in SEO to compete in.
-You remember in part 1 we explained that you should invest on implications instead of contents.
-Here in this part, you will totally understand that why we need to do that.
+For the purpose of understanding the users’ intention, we should understand the ”Micro-Moments”, which is a new subject in SEO.
+As you probably remember, we, in part one of this training series, explained that you should invest in implications rather than contents.
+Here in this part, you will totally understand the reason why we need to do so.

 What are the Micro-Moments?

-- To-Know: It is related to the searches in which users are looking for information about something.
+- To-Know: It is related to the searches by which users are looking for information about something.

-- To-Go: It is related to the searches in which users are looking for a place or location to go.
+- To-Go: It is related to the searches by which users are looking for a place or location to go.

-- To- Do: It is related to the searches in which users need data to do something.
+- To- Do: It is related to the searches by which users need data to do something.

-- To- Buy: It is related to the searches in which users are searching to buy something
+- To- Buy: It is related to the searches by which users are searching to buy something

 We need to find out the Micro-moment’s categories for our keywords.
-For example, if someone is searching for “BMW X5 technical specification”.
-He is more likely to be in the first category which is “To know”.
-But if someone is searching for “BMW X5 service and repair centre in Dubai”, he is looking for a location.
-So, this keyword would be categorised into second concept which is “To go”.
-Also, if someone search for “How to fix BMW X5 mirrors”, he wants to do something so it will be in the “To-do” category.
-And if someone searches for “buying a BMW X5 in Dubai”, he really wants to buy the car and will be categorised in “To buy” concept.
+For example, if someone searches for “BMW X5 technical specifications”, he is more likely to be in the first category which is “To know”.
+However, if someone is searching for “BMW X5 service and repair center in Dubai”, he is looking for a location.
+So, this keyword would be categorized under the second concept which is “To go”.
+Also, if someone searches for “How to fix BMW X5 mirrors”, he wants to do something, so it will be under “To-do” category and finally, if someone searches for “buying a BMW X5 in Dubai”, he really wants to buy the car, so it will be categorized under “To buy” concept.

 Keep in mind that not all of the searches are that clear.
-There are some keywords that you cannot categorise them clearly.
-We call this “Opacity”.
+There are some keywords that you cannot categorize clearly.
+This type of keyword is called “Opacity”.
 The more the intent of the user is clear, the opacity would be higher.
-We also categorise the opacity into 3 sections:
+We would also break the opacity down into 3 categories as below:

 Specific, Mixed and Unknown.

-From my point of view, its opacity is quite low, because I really don’t know what exactly a user wants from this search.
-In my opinion it can be “To know” or “To buy”.
-The user may have searched for this keyword to know how to lease a car but still there is a probability that he actually wants to lease a car.
+From our point of view, its opacity is quite low, as the exact user’s intention to search for this keyword is pretty much unknown.
+In our opinion, it can be “To know” or “To buy”.
+The user may have searched for this keyword to know how to lease a car, though there is a probability that he actually wants to lease a car.

 Let’s try another keyword.
 “Lease a car from BMW”.
 Think about its Micro-moments:

-In this keyword, the opacity is a little bit more because at least we know that user is searching for which brand.
-Also, in this keyword, the probability that the user is willing to buy is more than “to know”.
+For this keyword, the opacity is a little bit higher, as we at least know the brand that the user is searching for.
+Also, for this keyword, the probability that the user is willing to buy is more.

-Now if we check the “Lease BMW X5 today” that would make the opacity so high.
+Now, we check the “Lease BMW X5 today”, to see how high the opacity would be.

-Because here we know what exactly the user is looking for, we even know his budget.
+Here, we know what exactly the user is looking for and we even know the budget.
 We also know that the user wants it urgently.
 This known information would make the opacity go much higher.
-It also increases the “To buy” category chance significantly.
+It also increases the “To buy” category’s chance significantly.

-Generally, when we have a longer phrase of keywords, the opacity would be higher and Micro-moments categorisation would be easier.
+Generally, when we have a longer keyword created from a combination of keywords, the opacity would be higher and Micro-moments categorization would be easier.

-It is clearly in “to-know” category.
+It is clearly under the “to-know” category.
 Its opacity is also high.
-There is still a little chance that the user is in “to-buy” category but it is very low.
+There is still a little chance that the user is under the “to-buy” category, though the probability is very low.

-I assume that it is high, but why?
-Because if I have garage for BMW services and repairs, this search brings me customers!
-So, I need to work on it. whether to work in my website or on the local SEO.
-So, if you are a lease company in Dubai, you should assume the “To-buy” category on this keyword to be very low.
+We would assume that it is high, as if you have a garage for BMW services and repairs, such keywords would bring us customers!
+So, you need to work on it, whether on your website or on the local SEO.
+Therefore, if you own a lease company in Dubai, you should assume the “To-buy” category on this keyword to be very low.
 But if you have a garage, it can be a good source for your “to-buy” category.

-As you have seen, Micro-moments are also depending on your business, you should consider everything to evaluate them.
+As you have seen, Micro-moments are also dependent on your business, so you should consider everything to evaluate them from different aspects.

 How can we categorise complicated keywords?

-Till now, we have figured out that you need to understand the micro-moments for all of the keywords you’ve found for your project.
-But sometimes, it is not easy to do that, there are some mixed concepts that are not easy to be categorised.
-The question is How can we categorise them?
+Till now, we have figured out that you need to understand the micro-moments of all keywords you’ve found for your project.
+However, in some cases, it is not easy to do so, as there are some mixed concepts which are not straightforward enough to be categorized.
+The question here is how we can categorize them.

-The best method to do that is to check it on Google.
-Google is optimising itself by user-experience, so we can trust Google’s results.
+The best method to do so is to check it on Google.
+Google is optimizing itself by user-experience, so we can trust Google’s results.

-In our previous examples, we evaluated “Comparing BMW X5 and Volvo XC60”, Our estimation was that its micro-moments should be more “to-know” rather than others.
-Let’s also check our estimation on Google.
-If we search this on Google, you can see the results as below:
+In our previous examples, we evaluated “Comparing BMW X5 and Volvo XC60”.
+Our interpretation was that its micro-moments should most likely be “to-know”.
+Let’s also check our interpretation on Google.
+If we search this on Google, you would see the results as below:

-As you can see, all of the results are in “to-know” category.
-You can check the websites one by one to find out that.
+As you can see in the image above, all of the results sit under the “to-know” category.
+You may check the websites one by one to make sure.
 In those websites, there is no product to buy or location to go or things to do.
-So, our estimation was accurate.
+Therefore, our interpretation was accurate.

 Let’s try an example step by step.
 Firs search for “Cars”:

 The first thing you see are images.
-The second suggestion is Wikipedia, and both are “to-know” category.
+The second suggestion is Wikipedia, and both are in the “to-know” category.

-Now if we change “cars” to “buy cars” this is going to be the results:
+Now if we change “cars” to “buy cars”, the result would be as below:

-As you can see, the first suggestion are the locations, so it is “to-go” micro-moments.
-But the next 5 suggestions are all in the “to-buy” category.
-If we change the phrase to “buy sport cars online” then you will have the first 20 suggestions all in the “to-buy category.
+As you can see, the first suggestion is the locations, so it is a “to-go” micro-moments.
+However, the next 5 suggestions are all in the “to-buy” category.
+Likewise, if we change the phrase to “buy sport cars online”, then you will have the first 20 suggestions all under the “to-buy” category.

-It means that the more specific and longer the searches are, it is more possible that the user is willing to buy something.
+It means that the more specific and longer the searched keywords are, the more the possibility of user’s intention to buy something would be.

-So, we talked about the micro-moments, but how we can plan our strategies based on that?
+So, we talked about the micro-moments, but how can we plan our strategies accordingly?

 - Be different!

 For example, if you search for “buy backlink”, the results are always “to-buy”.
-But still there are some users which want to know about the backlinks.
-So, it is also a little bit “to-know” but there is no result for that.
-In this case you can work on the “to-know” concept of this keyword and attract visitors.
+However, there are still some users who want to only know about the backlinks.
+So, it can also be a little bit “to-know”, but there is no result for that.
+In this case, you can work on the “to-know” concept for this keyword and attract visitors.

 - Be an opportunist

-When there are different micro-moments for a specific keyword, invest on the category that you have weaker competitors!
+When there are different micro-moments for a specific keyword, invest in the category in which you have weaker competitors!

-To do that, you need to categorise the competitors by their micro-moments concept.
+To do so, you need to categorize the competitors by their micro-moments concept.
 Then try to find the weaker ones and work on it.

 - Mix it up!

 When a keyword has more than one category, try to work on all of them!
-For example, if a keyword is “to-buy” and also “to-know” but each of your competitors has only worked on one of them only, you can come up with a new idea and cover the both categories in your website.
+For example, if a keyword is “to-buy” and also “to-know” but your competitors have worked on one of them only, you can come up with a new idea and cover both categories in your website.

 - Be loyal

-When you think a keyword is absolutely in only one category, and Google also confirm it, be loyal to that.
-In this case even if you invest on other categories of the micro-moments you will not get any result.
-The only way to compete in this case is to produce powerful contents which we will talk about it in next seasons.
+When you believe that a keyword absolutely sits under one category, and Google also confirms it, be loyal to that interpretation.
+In this case, even if you invest in other micro-moments categories, you will end up with no desired result.
+The only way to compete here is to produce strong content that we will talk about in next seasons.

-We are at the end of the part 3, till now we found our keywords and categorized them.
+We are at the end of part 3.Now, we have found out our keywords and categorized them.
 We have also figured out the relevant macro-moment each keyword sits under.

-In part 4 we try to teach you how to build your content puzzle.
+In part 4 we will try to explain how to build your content puzzle.

-You can comment your experience & questions here and we will try to answer that as soon as possible.
+You can comment your experience & questions here and we will try to respond back as soon as possible.